liu044100/SmileTouchID/README.md

 # SmileTouchID
-A library for integrate Touch ID &amp; passcode conveniently.
+A library for integrate Touch ID &amp; Passcode to iOS App conveniently.

 #What can it do for you?

-##### 1. Handle all complicated things about Touch ID & Input Passcode.
-You just need to write a few simple code to integrate Touch ID & Input Passcode to your app.
+##### 1. Handle all complicated things about Touch ID & Passcode.
+You just need to write a few simple code to integrate Touch ID & Passcode to your app.
 For example,
 handle the device that not support Touch ID,